 We do.
 Because we’re certifiable weirdos.

 Our first experience on the 45th was during the whirlwind 36 hours of house hunting.
-Thankfully, my Aunt Marie was in from Denmark.
-She came with my parents to entertain our (then) three sons at the beach, while we walked through all 17 houses on our list of potential abodes.
+Thankfully, my Aunt Marie was visiting from Denmark.
+She came with my parents to entertain our (then) three sons at the beach.
+All the while we walked through all 17 houses on our list of potential abodes.
 It was exhausting.
 Marie took one look at us after our return and decided that Bacon Slayer and I should go to dinner.
-Alone!

 We were far too tired to be adventurous, and clueless about the food culture in the area.
 So, we played it safe and wandered into a Latin-fusion place just down the road from the hotel.
 Upon being greeted with a steaming basket of freshly fried tortilla chips and house made salsa, I was immediately smitten.

 Since my brain was wound tighter than a ball of rubber bands, I could freely admit that my steady diet of venti chai lattes and iced lemon loaf was doing me no favors at that point.
-Wanting something light that was packed with protein so that I could think, I opted for their black bean cakes appetizer, served with a fire roasted pepper cream sauce.
+I wanted something light that was packed with protein so that I could think.
+I opted for their black bean cakes appetizer with a fire roasted pepper cream sauce.
 I knew I’d get plenty of energy from the carbs, and the cream sauce would balance out the proteins in the beans so that I could think clearly.

 Food Dork Trivia Alert: While beans contain protein, they are missing key amino acids necessary for your body to metabolize them into fuel.
 Adults can synthesize 13 of the necessary 22 amino acids within the body, but must obtain the other 9 from food.
-These 9 essential amino acids are only found in foods regarded as “complete proteins,” from largely animal-based sources, such as dairy products.
+Those 9 essential amino acids are only found in foods regarded as complete proteins.
+Complete proteins are found largely in animal-based sources, such as dairy products.
 Consuming sufficient complete protein is essential for brain function, to regulate blood sugar, and maintain muscle strength.

 I certainly needed the strength!